 Subject Orientation Sessions

 Subject Orientation sessions will be held on Friday 21st of July.
-Plan to come on campus for the day, and check back here or on Make the Most of Melbourne later for specific times.
+Plan to come on campus for the day, and take note of the schedule here.